 In the Early Years it is the first opportunity to see how a child interacts with their environment and how the environment influences them.
-Staff follow the Early Learning Goals (ELG) which aim to guide children, to make sense of their physical world and their community by allowing them to explore, observe and find out about people, places, technology and the environment – this is the first step of becoming a geographer.
+Staff follow the Early Years Foundation Stage (EYFS) Statutory Framework which aims to guide children, to make sense of their physical world and their community by allowing them to explore, observe and find out about people, places, technology and the environment – this is the first step of becoming a geographer.

 In KS1 and KS2, Teachers maintain strong links to the National Curriculum guidelines to ensure all aspects, knowledge and skills of Geography are being taught across all year groups.

 - Geography lessons are planned coherently, using the skills progressions, to build pupils’ knowledge and understanding of the world and the interaction between physical and human processes through quality first teaching.

 - build geographical expertise from their local area to the wider world.
 This includes locational knowledge, understanding of human and physical features and geographical and fieldwork techniques.